-I really do love oil cleansing.
+I really do love the oil cleansing method.
 So much so that I feel like a broken record!
 It has been a very successful method of detoxing my skin as well as keeping my skin from getting too dry.
 If you haven’t tried it, I highly recommend you give it a go.
-I’ve heard very few people that do not see improvement in their skin after trying it.
-To learn more about the Oil Cleansing Method go HERE and HERE.
+In my experience, very few people end up finding it doesn’t work for their skin.
+I hear more often then not that it has been the number 1 game changer in people’s skin care routines.

 Sacha Inchi oil is 93% fatty acids (omegas 3, 6 and 9).
 That’s crazy!
 Especially when you compare it to coconut oil which is only 10%!
 Because it is high in linoleic acid, it is an excellent oil for people with acne.
 This oil will also help balance too much oil production.
 You can read more HERE about why oils high in linoleic acid help clogged skin.